cdr60/piradio/README.md

 PiRadio use a DHT sensor that will show tempereratues and humidity It uses internet time to show you the date ans time of the day

+# installpackage.sh and requirements.txt
+It's a script shell and a pytohn3 requirement list to help you to install requirements.

+# dht22.py
+It's a small python script to help you to test your dht sensor

+# piradio.py
+The main script

+# liquidcrystal_i2c.py
+The python screen driver for the lcd1602 i2c (do not forget to activate i2c interface !)

+# installservice.sh
+A bash script that will install the service (auto start at boot) using piradio.service By default, you have to use /home/pi/piradio/ folder (you can change that if you want)

+# the box is 3D printed
+see 3dprint folder